-Statement on Corporate Governance
+Statement on Corporate Governance including Compensation Report

-The Statement on Corporate Governance contains the Declaration of Conformity, relevant information on practices within the company, a description of the procedures of the corporate bodies, as well as targets for the percentage of positions held by women as well as the diversity policy.
+The Statement on Corporate Governance contains the Declaration of Conformity, relevant information on practices within the company, and a description of the procedures of the corporate bodies, as well as targets for the percentage of positions held by women and the diversity policy.

-Joint report of the Executive Board and the Supervisory Board according to section 3.10 of the German Corporate Governance Code including the Declaration of Conformity
+Joint report of the Executive Board and the Supervisory Board including Declaration of Conformity

 The German Corporate Governance Code is geared toward the conditions found in a German stock corporation ("Aktiengesellschaft" or "AG") and does not take into consideration the special characteristics of a corporation with general partners ("Kommanditgesellschaft auf Aktien" or "KGaA") such as Merck KGaA, Darmstadt, Germany.
 Given the structural differences between an AG and a KGaA, several recommendations of the German Corporate Governance Code are to be applied to a KGaA only in a modified form.
 Major differences between the two legal forms exist in terms of liability and management.
-While, in the case of an AG, only the AG is liable as a legal entity, the general partners of a KGaA also have unlimited personal liability for the company's obligations (section 278 (1) of the German Stock Corporation Act - "AktG").
-At Merck KGaA, Darmstadt, Germany, this pertains to both E. Merck KG, Darmstadt, Germany, - which pursuant to Article 8 (5) of the Articles of Association is excluded from management and representation - as well as to the managing general partners, who together make up the Executive Board of Merck KGaA, Darmstadt, Germany.
+While, in the case of an AG, only the AG is liable as a legal entity, the general partners of a KGaA also have unlimited personal liability for the company's obligations (section 278 (1) of the German Stock Corporation Act (AktG)).
+At Merck KGaA, Darmstadt, Germany, this pertains to both E. Merck KG, Darmstadt, Germany - which pursuant to article 8 (5) of the Articles of Association is excluded from management and representation - as well as to the managing general partners, who together make up the Executive Board of Merck KGaA, Darmstadt, Germany.
 The members of the Executive Board of Merck KGaA, Darmstadt, Germany, are therefore subject to unlimited personal liability.
 Unlike an AG, their executive authority is not conferred by the Supervisory Board, but rather by their status as general partners.

-Consequently, in addition to other responsibilities typical of the supervisory board of an AG (see description of the procedures of the Supervisory Board on page 192 et seq.), the supervisory board of a KGaA does not have the authority to appoint the management board, draw up management board contracts or specify compensation of the management board.
+Consequently, in addition to other responsibilities typical of the supervisory board of an AG (see description of the procedures of the Supervisory Board), the supervisory board of a KGaA does not have the authority to appoint the management board, draw up management board contracts, or specify compensation of the management board.
 This legal form also involves special features with regard to the General Meeting.
 For example, in a KGaA, many of the resolutions made require the consent of the general partners (section 285 (2) AktG), including in particular the adoption of the annual financial statements (section 286 (1) AktG).

 Merck KGaA, Darmstadt, Germany, applies the German Corporate Governance Code analogously where these regulations are compatible with the legal form of a KGaA.
 In order to enable shareholders to compare the situation at other companies more easily, to a broad extent we base corporate governance on the conduct recommendations made by the Government Commission of the German Corporate Governance Code and forego having our own, equally permissible, code.
-The recommendations of the Code in the past two versions dated May 5, 2015 and February 7, 2017, the intent and meaning of which are applied, were complied with in the period between the last Declaration of Conformity issued on February 24, 2017 with three exceptions.
-In the future, the recommendations of the Code will again be adhered to with one exception.
-Further details can be found on page 171.
+The recommendations of the Code in the version dated February 7, 2017, the intent and meaning of which are applied, were complied with in the period between the last Declaration of Conformity issued on February 22, 2019, with two exceptions.
+In future, we aim to comply with the recommendations of the Code with two exceptions.